• Home

 Ignition and Fuel System

-I diagnosed the parasitic drawl and found the cigarette lighter to be the source of the problem.
-After correcting that issue, I installed a new battery and an ACDelco alternator.
-I then located and repaired a vacuum leak at a “T” connection fitting positioned underneath the throttle body.
+I diagnosed the parasitic draw and identified the cigarette lighter as the source of the problem.
+After correcting this issue, I installed a new battery and an ACDelco alternator.
+Additionally, a vacuum leak at a “T” connection fitting located beneath the throttle body was identified and repaired.

 Ignition and Fuel System